josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

 ### Task 1: Delete resource group

-1. Using the Azure portal, navigate to the Resource group you used throughout this hands-on lab by selecting **Resource groups** in the left menu.
+1. Using the Azure portal, navigate to the Resource group you used throughout this hands-on lab by selecting **Resource groups** in the left menu

-2. Search for the name of your research group and select it from the list.
+1. Search for the name of your research group and select it from the list

-3. Select **Delete** in the command bar and confirm the deletion by re-typing the Resource group name and selecting **Delete**.
+1. Select **Delete** in the command bar and confirm the deletion by re-typing the Resource group name and selecting **Delete**

 You should follow all steps provided _after_ attending the Hands-on lab.